IBM/cloud-native-starter/workshop-one-service/0-create-kubernetes-cluster.md

 ![Verify the namespace was created](images/ibmcloud-configure-container-registry-3.png)

-_Note:_ We notice that the button **create namespace** currently not available in the IBM Cloud UI, if you have not a existing IBM Cloud Container registry namespace in place.
-You must create your first **IBM Cloud Container registry namespace** with the IBM Cloud CLI and follow the steps in the **quick guide** you can see below in the image.
+_Note:_ We notice that the button **create namespace** is currently not available in the IBM Cloud UI, if you have not a existing IBM Cloud Container registry namespace in place.
+You must create your first **IBM Cloud Container registry namespace** with the IBM Cloud CLI and follow the steps in the **quick guide**.
+The  **quick guide** is displayed in the image below.

 ![quick guide](images/create-registry-namespace.png)